 As before, the absence of color means that the composition of an image must be strong to be engaging.
 In fact, the lack of color often allows the composition to really stand out.

 Use leading lines to direct the eye, diagonal lines for tension in the image and keep the composition of the image minimal with simple shapes.

-Further reading 19 photography composition tips you need to know to be awesome
+Further reading: 19 photography composition tips you need to know to be awesome

-Elements that don’t work in black and white photography
+Elements that don’t work for b&w photography

 - Colorful subjects

 - Some colors convert well to black and white